-Many people are under the misconception that LASIK recovery time is long, and exercise, training and strenuous activities are not possible right away.
+Many people are under the misconception that LASIK recovery time is long and exercise, training and strenuous activities are not possible right away.
 However, this is a myth; for most people, LASIK recovery time allows them to return to work the next day and certain levels of exercise are possible shortly after.
-Providence Eye discusses how LASIK recovery time impacts the everyday athlete.
+Now that summer is officially here and people are working and playing outside, Providence Eye discusses how LASIK recovery time impacts the everyday athlete.

 Whether you are a weekly jogger or marathon veteran, the everyday runner athlete can quickly resume their routine.
 After a LASIK recovery time of just two days, runners can resume their normal running routine, not even missing half a week of training or body conditioning.